 We are subject to U.S. export controls and sanctions regulations that prohibit the shipment or provision of certain products and services to certain countries, governments, and persons targeted by U.S. sanctions.
 While we take precautions to prevent our products and services from being exported in violation of these laws, including implementing IP address blocking, we cannot guarantee that the precautions we take will prevent violations of export control and sanctions laws.
 For example, in 2011, we provided certain downloadable portions of our software to international users that, prior to export, required either a one-time product review or application for an encryption registration number in lieu of such product review.
 These exports were likely made in violation of U.S. export control and sanction laws.
 In March 2011, we filed a Final Voluntary Self Disclosure with the U.S. Department of Commerce's Bureau of Industry and Security, or BIS, concerning these potential violations.
 In June 2012, BIS notified us that it had completed its review of these matters and closed its review with the issuance of a Warning Letter.
 No monetary penalties were assessed against us by BIS with respect to the 2011 filing.
 In addition, in 2017, we discovered that our platform has been accessed by certain users in apparent violation of United States sanctions regulations.
 We filed an Initial Voluntary Self Disclosure in October 2017 with the Office of Foreign Assets Control, or OFAC, and a Final Voluntary Self Disclosure with OFAC in February 2018.
-If we are found to be in violation of U.S. sanctions or export control laws, it could result in substantial fines and penalties for us and for the individuals working for us.
+In October 2018, OFAC notified us that it had completed its review of these matters and closed its review with the issuance of a Cautionary Letter.
+No monetary penalties were assessed with respect to the 2018 filing.
+If in the future we are found to be in violation of U.S. sanctions or export control laws, it could result in substantial fines and penalties for us and for the individuals working for us.